 The plants that we see today is the result of billions of years of evolution.
-Today, plants cover almost 30 per cent of the total land mass and account to for 50 per cent of plant productivity (generation of biomass).
+Today, plants cover almost 30 per cent of the total landmass and account for the 50 per cent of the plant’s productivity (generation of biomass).
 Plants fulfil many roles in the ecosystem.
-They are a source of sustenance, shelter, maintain the integrity of soil (by preventing erosion) and most importantly, they are the main source for balancing the oxygen level in the atmosphere.
+They are a source of food, nutrition, shelter, maintain the integrity of soil (by preventing erosion) and most importantly, they are the main source for balancing the oxygen level in the atmosphere.

 Types of Roots

 All roots have similar functions, however, their structure varies.
-Hence, based on this criteria, roots are classified into two types:
+Hence, based on these criteria, the root system are classified into two types:

 - Tap-root system

 Taproots have a main central root upon which, small, lateral roots called root hairs are attached.
 Mustard, Carrot, Beetroot, Parsley, China rose and all Dicotyledons are examples of Taproots system.

 Fibrous roots, on the other hand, are bushy roots in which thin, moderately branching roots grow from the stem.
 Rice, Wheat, Maize, Marigold, Banana and all Monocotyledons are some examples of Fibrous system.

 Also, read Anatomy of Monocot and Dicot Plants